When Using an Older JAXB Version, Java SE 8 Metaspace Grows to its Maximum Size Limit

 After migrating from Java SE 7 to Java SE 8, an application that uses JAXB sees Metaspace usage growing constantly.
 This possibly results in one of the following:

-- the system runs out of native memory
+- The system runs out of memory.

+Investigation reveals that considerable Metaspace usage is coming from JAXB and certain JAXBContext usage patterns, where new JAXBContext is created back and forth.
 The issue does not occur with the JAXB library provided with the JDK 8 distribution, but does occur when using the external JAXB 2.1.9 version.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!